-The Taima Mandala is a pictorialguide and illustrates an important text of the School.
+The Taima Mandala is a pictorial meditation guide and illustrates an important text of the Pure Land School.

 The left strip describes the plot: a prince pays heed to the evil accusations of an enemy and locks up his parents in prison.
-The queen seeks help from the.
-He appears to her, bringing with him a method of meditation that will guide her to in his Pure Land.
+The queen seeks help from the Buddha Amitabha.
+He appears to her, bringing with him a method of meditation that will guide her to rebirth in his Pure Land.

 The central image depicts Buddha Amitabha’s paradise with its magnificent palaces, jewel-clad trees, musicians, dancers, and recently reborn souls sitting on large lotus blossoms.